estebanmilaho/kubeexec/README.md

 kubeexec assumes your **context and namespace are already set**, and focuses on fast pod/container selection with safe defaults for interactive shell access.

+> [!IMPORTANT]
-**Strong recommendation:** keep `fzf` installed and enabled. kubeexec relies on `fzf` for interactive selection when a pod, context, or container is ambiguous.
+> Keep `fzf` installed and enabled. kubeexec relies on it for interactive selection when a pod, context, or container is ambiguous.

-**Workflow companions:**
-- **kubectx** for context switching
-- **kubens** for namespace switching

-These pair naturally with kubeexec when you routinely move between clusters or namespaces.
+**Workflow companion:** [kubectx/kubens](https://github.com/ahmetb/kubectx) for fast context and namespace switching.

 ## Requirements
 - `kubectl`